fr34kyn01535/BAMxmpp/README.md

 BAMxmpp
 =======
-BAMxmpp is a Minecraft XMPP Chatroom Bridge which connects the ingame Minecraft chat with a XMPP MUC of your choice.
+BAMxmpp is a Minecraft XMPP chatroom bridge that connects the ingame Minecraft chat with a XMPP MUC of your choice.